CumulusNetworks/docs/content/cumulus-linux-510/Whats-New/_index.md

 Cumulus Linux 5.10.1 provides new SDK and firmware versions, and includes bug fixes.

 {{%notice note%}}
-To upgrade to Cumulus Linux 5.10.1 from Cumulus Linux 5.9.2, you must install the Cumulus Linux 5.10.1 image.
+- To upgrade to Cumulus Linux 5.10.1 from Cumulus Linux 5.9.2, you must install the Cumulus Linux 5.10.1 image.
 You cannot use package upgrade.
+- Package upgrade to Cumulus Linux 5.10.1 from 5.9.1 and earlier does not support warm restart mode.
 {{%/notice%}}

 ## What's New in Cumulus Linux 5.10